 If you have tax payable, you have four options:

-If you choose to pay by credit card, make sure you only pay once.
-If after payment you find a mistake in your filing and try to upload again, it will ask for you to enter your credit card again and charge you again.
-In this case, you need to choose "pay by cash" and it will print out the remaining balance if your taxes amount increased.
+If after payment you find a mistake in your filing and try to upload again, it will ask for you to enter your credit card, but it will not charge again.
 If the tax balance became less, call your credit card company and cancel the transaction.
-If the credit card amount is the same, check "pay by cash" and do not pay, because your card has already been charged.

 For the refund, you can either choose: